emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-NVIDIA-Shield-TV-and-AV-Receivers.md

 Finally, make sure you are using Shield Android TV software v3.1 or later.

 # SPMC Settings
+Enable 'expert' in the settings menu.
+Then, make the following changes:

 * Audio output device = **Android, RAW Passthrough**
 * Number of channels = **7.1** [your receiver should be able to handle this input regardless of your actual speaker configuration]
 * Output configuration = **Best Match**